-Man due in court over fatal assault on Ashling Murphy
+Jozef Puska, 31, charged with murder of Ashling Murphy

 - Published

-A man is due to appear in court in the Republic of Ireland charged over the fatal assault of Ashling Murphy.
+A man has appeared at a special court in the Republic of Ireland charged with the murder of Ashling Murphy.

+He is Jozef Puska, 31, with an address in Lynally Grove, Tullamore, County Offaly.

 A second man in his 30s who was arrested earlier on Wednesday has been released without charge.